obsidian-community/obsidian-discord-bookclub/README.md

-# obsidian-discord-bookclub
+#Bookclub, the repository of the Obsidian Member's Group bookclub

-This is the official repository for the Obsidian Member Community's Discord #Bookclub
+TBD